idia-astro/idia-astro.github.io/containers.md

 Provide the **name** of the package, the **location** or **link** to the repository or website, and the name of the *existing* or *new* container in which to install the software package.

-All base cloud image for IDIA will include singularity and also be added to the sudoers environment.
-To run a container from the command line simply enter `singularity run <container>, for example to run the casa-stable container

-* `singularity run casa-stable.img`